picotech/picosdk-python-wrappers/README.md

 * [Instrument Control Toolbox](http://www.mathworks.co.uk/products/instrument/)
 * The [PicoScope Support Toolbox](http://uk.mathworks.com/matlabcentral/fileexchange/53681-picoscope-support-toolbox)

+**Currently with this beta release only 64-bit MATLAB on Windows is supported.
+Support for other operation systems will come in further updates.**

 **Note:** MATLAB 2015b is recommended for 32-bit versions of MATLAB on Microsoft Windows operating systems.

 ### Installing the Instrument Driver files